 Testing computer or device audio

-I'm an international student - should I go home?
-Will my visa be affected?
+I'm an international student - can I return to Australia?

-Will I be able to contact my lecturers and other students if / when we go online?
+Will I be able to contact my lecturers and other students if I study online?

 Where do I access my online study materials?